- Main question/s addressed

 The cocoa supply chain is characterized by extreme inequality in terms of power and risks between the producers (small scale farmers) and the co-coa/chocolate industry that buys and transforms this product.

-- Planned methodological approach
+- Methodological approach used

 The central concept of research will be the Anker & Anker methodology for calculating living income.